Fewer ITE, poly grads in full-time work due to changing employment trends: MOE

 “But we will continue to study the matter to ensure whether there are factors we can address to benefit the students as best we can.”

-Dr Janil response comes two weeks after a survey by the five polytechnics revealed that the employment rates for fresh polytechnic graduates dipped to an all-time low since the survey was first conducted.
+Dr Puthucheary response comes two weeks after a survey by the five polytechnics revealed that the employment rates for fresh polytechnic graduates dipped to an all-time low since the survey was first conducted.